BraftonSupport/braftonium-new/readme.md

 1. Blocks - You can override our blocks templates in your child theme (See Readme in /blocks)
 2. Custom Posts & Taxonomies - Create re-usable taxonomies and multiple custom posts without any coding.
 You will need to create your own templates, as usual.
 3. Debug - Debug mode will only turn on debug for administrators, so the public doesn't see funny stuff.
-4. Inject custom CSS/CSS stylesheet/JS/JS file with async/defer into the header or footer.
+4. Inject custom CSS/CSS stylesheet/JS/JS file with async/defer into the header or footer for specific pages/posts or on the entire site.
-5. Swop a template for a specific audience so you can work on template B while the public see template A, helping you avoid live problems.
+5. Swop a template for a specific audience so you can work on a template while the public see the old template, helping you avoid live problems.
 This is like a mini staging area.
-6. Include Fonts Awesome - We all tend to use this pretty often.
-7. Change the Wordpress Administrator without requiring an email confirmation.
+6. Change the Wordpress Administrator without requiring an email confirmation.

-## Blocks
+## Brafonium Blocks

 ### Overview

 It can be a tedious task creating blocks..
-You need to rewrite ALOT of code.
-We have developed a system which speeds things up(ALOT).. and requires minimal code.
-We have included a SCSS compiler, given you the ability to override templates in your child theme and JSON fields (no database work required to setup fields/groups).
+You need to rewrite/remember ALOT of code.
+We have developed a system which speeds things up(ALOT).. and requires minimal code, while keeping the dev in full control.
+We have included a SCSS compiler and given you the ability to override templates in your child theme.
+We also enabled JSON field import so you can just export it using ACF in Wordpress itself.

 ### Example

 There is an example block in folder /example.
 Use this, and it's comments to guide you.
-This guide will be based on the Example Block.
+This guide will be based on the New Block.

 ### Creating a block

-1. Create a new folder in /blocks/example
+1. Create a new folder in /blocks/new-block
-2. Add acf.php, copy the example.acf.php file and make your changes
+2. Copy the example.acf.php file to new-block and rename it new-block.html.php & delete example features you won't be using
-3. Add html.php (this will be where your block outputs)
+3. Edit All block fields like: title, description, assets, render_callback (must match braftonium_blocks_new_block_template)
+4. Rename braftonium_blocks_example_template function to braftonium_blocks_new_block_template (and update as callback in)
+5. Create all your asset files/libraries & enqueue them.
+6. Create new-block.html.php file to output the block.
-4. Create your field group using ACF on the backend and export it to a file with the name fields.json
+7. On Wordpress backend in ACF, create your field group, click tools and export it to a file with the name new-block-fields.json
-5. Add JS/CSS files to the folder and enqueue them (example.acf.php)

 ### Create & Export Fields